 - The drone and worker cells are either used for rearing brood or storage of food reserves.
 When not in use the worker bees clean them up after using them for nectar and pollen storage.
 The cells will then be ready for brood.

 - Unfertilized eggs are laid into drone cells whereas fertilized eggs are laid into worker cells.

 Analyzing drone comb can be easy once you get the drill.
 For starters, it proves challenging to differentiate a drone cell from a queen cell.
 Fortunately, frequently handling these cells and familiarity with it proves to help over the long haul.
-In fact, a drone bee tends to be almost the same size with a queen and hence not easy decipher as well.
+In fact, a drone bee tends to be almost the same size as a queen and hence not easy to decipher as well.
 The drone with its plump structure in addition to its large eyes is easy to notice.
 This is unlike a queen bee that has a long and slender body structure.
-The drones are treated by contempt by most beekeepers but this should never be the case.
+The drones are treated with contempt by most beekeepers but this should never be the case.

 At maximum, a healthy colony should have 15% of drone bees.
 Drone brood is essential for the survival of the bee colony and should not be undervalued.
 Drone brood is widely used in various industries such as pharmaceuticals and health and wellness industries.
-Some of the areas of its application include: treatment of liver diseases, treating fertility issues in men, liver disease treatment, osteoporosis, boosting immunity, boosting cell development, and boosting fetus health.
+Some of the areas of its application include the treatment of liver diseases, treating fertility issues in men, liver disease treatment, osteoporosis, boosting immunity, boosting cell development, and boosting fetus health.
 It is also used as a healthy product in animals.

 What are your thoughts on this article?
 Leave a comment below and let us know.